All-Ukrainian Congress of Soviets: History

-Cancelled First Congress (Kyiv)
+First Congress (Kyiv)

-The very first Congress of Soviet initially took place in Kyiv on December 17 (December 4, old style), 1917 in the hall of the M.Sadovsky Theater (also known as Trinity Public House).
-Over 2500 delegates participated at the congress.
+The All-Ukrainian Congress of Workers', Soldiers', and Peasants' Deputies convened in Kyiv from December 17 (December 4, old style) to December 19, 1917, in the hall of the M. Sadovsky Theater (also known as Trinity Public House).
+Over 2,500 delegates participated at the congress.
 The Congress was called by the Kyiv regional soviet of workers' and soldiers' deputies on the request of the Bolshevik organizations of Ukraine.
-Concurrently on December 16–18, 1917 in Kyiv was taken place a regional congress of Bolsheviks of Ukraine.
+Concurrently, a regional congress of Bolsheviks of Ukraine took place in Kyiv from December 16 to 18.
 The Bolshevik Congress created a united political party of Ukraine the "RSDLP(b) - Social-Democracy of Ukraine" headed by the Chief Committee.

 The first addressed issue was the election of the Congress presidium which was headed by the honorary chairman of congress Mykhailo Hrushevsky.
 The central question on the congress agenda was the "Ultimatum of the Sovnarkom of Russia to the Central Council of Ukraine".
 On December 18, 1917, the congress condemned the ultimatum.
 The Bolshevik faction leader and member of organizational committee Vladimir Zatonsky announced that there has been a misunderstanding as too many delegates that were present at the congress without a right of vote.
 Zatonsky proposed to announce a break and check credentials of all delegates.
 As an answer to the proposal, the leader of the Peasant Association Mykola Stasyuk declared that the regional committee of Soviets of Workers' and Soldiers' Deputies wished to falsify the will of Ukrainian people by giving preference to workers and soldier who in addition were not even Ukrainians over peasants.
 Therefore, the central committee of the Peasant Association took care on its part to increase the peasant representation at the congress.
 After that Bolsheviks proposed to recognize the congress as a consultative meeting.
 When the proposal was rejected, the 127 supporters of Bolsheviks left the congress in protest.
-The rest participating delegates recognized the assembly as a competent congress.
+The rest participating delegates recognized the assembly as a competent congress, and expressed support for the Central Rada.

 On December 18, 1917, the 124 delegates from 49 Soviets who left the Kyiv Congress gathered at a separate meeting in the Kyiv Central Bureau of Trade Unions.